OEP/pyprika/doc/source/yaml-spec.rst

   name
     The name of the recipe.

+  index
+    An indexing field which is not used internally by the library, but can be used by applications to refer to the recipe.

   servings
     The number of servings the recipe produces.
-This may be an integer, or can be a 2-item list to represent a range (e.g. 2 servings or 2-4 servings.
+This may be an integer, or can be a 2-item list to represent a range (e.g. 2 servings or 2-4 servings).

   source
     An unrestricted field for noting the source of the recipe.